SixArm/ui-ux-design-guide/README.md

 * Envisioning Information by Edward R. Tufte
 * Don't Make Me Think by Steve Krug
 * Forms that Work by by Caroline Jarrett et al.

+Soft skills

+* How to sketch a user interface
+* How to run a focus group
+* How to give a demo

 Conclusion